oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

        ```
       After this script runs successfully, data replication begins between source and target.

-    2. Start the Admin Client from the command prompt.
+    3. To check if the Orcle GoldenGate processes are running successfully, after running the script, start Admin Client from the command prompt.

       ```
         <copy>
           adminclient
         </copy>
       ```
-   3. Connect to the deployment, `depl_north` using the `CONNECT` command.
+    4. Connect to the deployment, `depl_north` using the `CONNECT` command.

       ```
         <copy>